codeface-io/SwiftObserver/readme.md

 	number <- nil
 	~~~

-	Often we don't want to deal with optionals down the line.
-You can easily get rid of the optional by providing a default:
+	However, we often don't want to deal with optionals down the line.
+You can easily get rid of the optional by providing a default value:

 	~~~swift
 	let latestNumber = number.new().unwrap(0)